Chris-Sanford/Lyricle/GameLogic.md

 - Lifelines do not populate letters into lyrics that would otherwise be completed by usage of the lifeline.

 For example:
-- A singular lyric of `I` will not be affected by usage of a lifeline because it's a singe letter
+- A singular lyric of `I` will not be affected by usage of a lifeline because it's a single letter
-- A lyric of `me` will be given only `m` but will not be affected by subsequent usage of lifelines
+- A lyric of `me` will only ever be given `m` and will not be affected by subsequent usage of lifelines
-- A lyric of `the` will be given only `th`, but not `e` since it would complete the lyric
+- A lyric of `the` will be given only `th`, and not `e` since it would complete the lyric
 - A lyric of `that` will be given `tha` which will exhaust all lifelines but not complete the lyric

 # Game Completion